Christy Hui: Career

 In 2013, Hui created a continuation to Xiaolin Showdown known as Xiaolin Chronicles.
 The series aired from August 2013 to May 2014 on Disney XD, and was later picked up to air the last 6 episodes on Netflix in July 2015.
 Due to the closing of Kids' WB in 2008 and the network still owning copyright over many of its properties, production of the series was split between Canada and France.
 While the series is a part of the Xiaolin Showdown universe, Hui claims that the series is not a continuation, but a standalone series.
 According to a newsletter in July 2015, Hui hopes to produce a series meant to continue from where Showdown left off.

 On November 11, 2015, Hui began a Kickstarter campaign to continue the Xiaolin franchise in the form of graphic novel Xiaolin Dragons.
 In the description, Hui described the planned series to go deeper into Xiaolin history, answering longtime questions, and developing the universe further.
 Hui canceled the campaign on November 19, saying that it would return on January 15, 2016.
 In 2017, Hui announced a special edition of Xiaolin Chronicles available to rent on Vimeo.

 In August 2017, Hui joined Amprion Inc. as Chief Marketing Officer, producing several promotional videos for the company.

-In 2020, Hui launched a website and trailer for a new film called 9 Dragons Tea, a documentary about the history of tea filmed in San Francisco, the Boston Tea Party Ships & Museum, and China's Wuyi Mountains.
-A second trailer was released in January 2021, but neither the film nor a planned art book saw a public release.
+In 2020, Hui launched a website and trailer for a new film originally called 9 Dragons Tea, later renamed as, TEA: The Drink That Changed The World, a documentary about the history of tea filmed in San Francisco, the Boston Tea Party Ships & Museum, and China's Wuyi Mountains.
+A second trailer was released in January 2021.
+The documentary has been released on Amazon Prime, Tubi, Google Play, and YouTube.